THE RETIREMENT CAFÉ

 7. Climb the Highest Mountain That You Can Find: Hulda Crooks was 91 when she climbed Mt.
 Whitney, the highest mountain in the continental United States.

-8. Continue Working as an Architect: Frank Lloyd Wright, a pioneer in the modern style and considered one of the greatest figures in twentieth-century architecture, was 89 when he designed his last building.
+8. Continue Working in Retirement as an Architect: Frank Lloyd Wright, a pioneer in the modern style and considered one of the greatest figures in twentieth-century architecture, was 89 when he designed his last building.

 9. Start a Symphony Orchestra: Leopold Stokowski founded the American Symphony Orchestra at 80 and recorded twenty albums in his nineties.
 At the age of 96, Stokowski - an eternal optimist no doubt - signed a six-year recording contract.